 An Exhibition is held on on the first Tuesday of each month that the club meets, i.e. all months other than January, August, and December.
 Meetings start at 7:30 P.M. and are held in Ferrand Hall of the Santa Barbara Museum of Natural History.
 Participation in the Exhibition is open to all Active and Honorary club members.
 Dues must be paid to be an active member.

 There are two types of media allowed for exhibition, print and digital file.
 The specific requirements for each media type are detailed here and here.

 During each exhibition there will be six categories for image submission.
 These are ALT (Altered Reality), Nature, Open, People, Prints, and Unscored.
 Members participating in a juried exhibition will be allowed to submit a maximum of three images per exhibition night, one per category for any of the three out of the six listed above that they choose.

 The Special Assignments for the year are defined as follows

 - Nature: Tidepool/Beach Life Experiment with a narrow depth of field.

-- A.R.: Motion Blur Use motion blur to change the feel of your subject.
+- ALT: Motion Blur Use motion blur to change the feel of your subject.